grahamstark/referendums/bes/docs/brexit_model_discussion.md

 <tr><td colspan="16" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"><em>Note:</em></td><td colspan="15" style="text-align:right"><sup>*</sup>p<0.1; <sup>**</sup>p<0.05; <sup>***</sup>p<0.01</td></tr>
 </table>

+Equations 1-4 show IndieRef estimates, based on Scottish Subsample, with regressors added progressively: basic regressors (age, sex, education, income), then: politics, religion, psychology.

+Equations 5-9 show Brexit estimates on the whole GB sample, using the same regressors, plus (Eqn.
+9) regional dummies

+Equations 10-13 are the same as 5-8, but for the Scottish subsample only.

+Finally, 14 and 15 use vote in Indie Ref [ ]

 Code and Further Reading
 =============================================================================
 The regressions show how the probability of voting yes to Scottish Independence or Brexit varies with